≡ Menu

 Blue Wilderness Rocky Mountain Recipe High Protein Grain-Free Adult Dry Dog Food

-Blue Wilderness Rocky Mountain Dog Food contains a significant amount of meat and is a grain-free formula.
-The dog food contains added vitamins, minerals, and antioxidants to keep your overweight furry friend happy and healthy.
+Blue Wilderness Rocky Mountain Dog Food contains significant meat and is a grain-free formula.
+The dog food has added vitamins, minerals, and antioxidants to keep your overweight furry friend happy and healthy.

 This dog food is an excellent choice for dogs that need to shed a few extra pounds.
-It is made of premium ingredients such as bison, lamb, deboned beef, etc. and doesn’t contain chicken or poultry.
+It contains premium ingredients such as bison, lamb, deboned beef, etc., and neither chicken nor poultry.

 Let us take a look at the macronutrients!